rparrett/combine-racers/README.md

 [Play on itch.io](https://euclidean-whale.itch.io/combine-racers)

+Do tricks to go fast in your Combine Harvester!
+Go fast longer by doing a different trick than the last one.

 ## Acknowledgements

 Music is an original composition by [Aiteru Sawato](https://www.youtube.com/channel/UCXkaOsXAVvxY2HFFRt7PjPQ) produced for this project and redistributed here with their permission.